russodanielp/training_json/README.md

  a.
 Identify the columns that refer to a single concentration response.
  b.
 Extract concentrations and units.

+ 2) Some responses are negative (e.g., -% inhibition, AID 411) which causes the hill equation to give all negatives
+ a.
+Could be as easy as just seeing of most of the concentrations are < 0 then multiplying by 1?

  The Notebook `column_exploration.ipynb` displays what we're deadling with.